LEARNING ABILITIES are EVERYTHING!

 Young children’s abilities are not innate, or simply determined by biology.
 Children acquire their abilities with and from the others around them – from the social, cultural and educational context of their lives.

 The core of what young children need to learn is not a particular body of knowledge or a specific set of skills.
 After all, the skills and knowledge children need for survival depend on where they happen to be born, and vary from place to place.

 At the heart of what all young children learn, are the universal higher mental functions required to analyse reality.

 How deeply and securely children are able to acquire them ultimately determines the differences in their abilities.

 The classification of abilities

-To prepare children to become brilliant, global citizens of our rapidly changing world, developing these general learning abilities is essential, to enable them to master quickly and easily whatever they will have a need for in their future lives.
-Because of the way our brains develop, there is a window of opportunity between the ages of 3 and 6 to give children that gift for life.
+To prepare children to become brilliant, global citizens of our rapidly-changing world, developing these general learning abilities is essential, to enable them to learn and master, quickly and easily, whatever they will have a need for in their future lives.

 Focusing on these is how you develop your child’s overall mental, social and personal abilities to an EXCEPTIONAL level.